fablabcb/fablock/Software/README.md

 # fablock bot

-This is a telegram bot that opens the fablock.
+This is a Discourse bot that opens the fablock.

-You can either trigger the opening by sending a Telegram command to it or by using the TCP interface.
+You can either trigger the opening by sending a Discourse chat message to it or by using the TCP interface.
 The TCP interface is intended for the RFID-companion.

 ## TCP interface